eric-czech/cytometry-experiments/R/analysis/flow-repository/omip030.md

 ![](omip030_files/figure-markdown_github/cell_type_distribution-1.png)

-Now assign a primary phenotype and a memory phenotype to each cell and show how frequent either occur together:
+Now assign a primary phenotype and a memory phenotype to each cell and show how frequently either occur together:

 ``` r
 extract_node_assignment <- function(nodes) {